mousepawmedia/devdocs/network/source/network/phabricator.rst

 just plain images, so you can add your own text.
 To do this, tap the meme button (the smirking face on the comment box toolbar) and fill out the form.

-..
-NOTE:: I use a special system for organizing our Macros.
+..  note:: I use a special system for organizing our Macros.
 All macro names
     start and end with a single underscore (:code:`_`).
 Macros that already have text on them start with an underscore and a colon (:code:`_:`).